Skip to main content

 Addressing Azerbaijan’s water scarcity crisis is now critical — the fallout from inaction would hit the country hard, and has the potential be felt by businesses around the world.

-As countries like Azerbaijan grapple with climate-related challenges, organizations need to find ways to engage early and find collaborative solution involving both public and private sectors to ensure that water scarcity is managed.
-Having good visibility of supply chains and understanding where pinch points and single points of failure are essential for minimizing risk and avoiding hazard multiplication.
+As countries like Azerbaijan grapple with climate-related challenges, organisations need to find ways to engage early and find collaborative solution involving both public and private sectors to ensure that water scarcity is managed.
+Having good visibility of supply chains and understanding where pinch points and single points of failure are essential for minimising risk and avoiding hazard multiplication.
 Ultimately, at the heart of preparedness is good communication; maintaining strong communication channels and networks with suppliers will go a long way to ensuring there is resilience throughout your ecosystem.